 And yet no effort was spared to smear the lacrosse players as vile criminals.
 About a month after the incident, 88 Duke faculty members signed a letter stating that they were "listening" to students "who know themselves to be the objects of racism and sexism…regardless of the results of the police investigation."
 In an e-mail to a team member's mother, Duke professor Houston Baker called the lacrosse players "farm animals" and "scummy white males" – all before the defendants had been tried in a court of law.

 Unsurprisingly, the media and local social-justice crusaders joined in, distributing flyers at a Take Back the Night march featuring pictures of the team members below a demand to "come forward."
 Marchers also carried signs that said, "It's not about what Duke has, but what it lax."
+USA Today gave march participants a forum to make vicious comments, such as that the lacrosse players belong to a "culture of rape" and "exercise their privilege on the bodies and minds of those of us in their environment," according to a March 30, 2006 article.

 In the midst of these hysterical accusations, Duke lacrosse coach Mike Pressler resigned, and the team forfeited the rest of its season.
 Meanwhile, District Attorney Mike Nifong's case against the team members was unraveling.
 In addition to the absence of DNA evidence, the stripper changed her story several times, and a colleague who had accompanied her to the team party denied that any crime had occurred.